ajunlonglive/MoroutinesProject/Docs/README_EN.md

 You can also pass `IList<Moroutine>`, `IEnumerator[]` or `IEnumerable<IEnumerator>` to the `WaitForAny` method to wait.

 ### Result of moroutine
-You can also easily get the last object (which was returned by the `yeild return` statement) via the `LastResult` property of the morutina.
+You can also easily get the last object (which was returned by the `yeild return` statement) via the `LastResult` property of the moroutine.

 ```c#
 private IEnumerator Start()